-It’s the midst of fall and I think we all enjoyed a fair share of all kind of pumpkin treats by this time.
+It’s the middle of fall and I think we all enjoyed a fair share of all kind of pumpkin treats by this time.
 And we are not stopping yet, keep them coming!
-This recipe for Italian butternut squash soup takes a different approach on the regular pumpkin soup with adding rosemary, onion, tomatoes and garlic.
+This recipe for Italian butternut squash soup takes a different approach on the regular pumpkin soup with adding rosemary, onion, tomatoes, and garlic.

 italian butternut squash soup

 For this recipe, you need a deep pan to catch all the flavorful juices.
 We want those veggies nicely roasted, but don’t need them crunchy.
 The beauty about this recipe is that it really takes just a few minutes to prepare.
 A little peeling and chopping and the soup cooks itself in the oven without further ado.

 - 1 butternut squash, peeled, seeded and cubed (about 1¾ pounds)

 - 10 Campari tomatoes (see notes)

 - 2 garlic cloves, peeled

 - 500 ml / 2 cups + 2 Tbsp. vegetable stock

 - blue cheese, crumbled (skip if vegan)

 - salt and fresh ground black pepper